MyNameIsTakenOMG/certified-k8s-admin/README.md

      - json path for custom columns: `kubectl get nodes -o=custom-columns=<column name>:<json path>,<column name2>:<json path2>`
      - json path for sort: `kubectl get nodes --sort-by=<json path>` (**note:** path starts with the single item in the list)
      - **remember:** using double quotes to wrap single quotes when `kubectl ... -o jsonpath="{ ... '*' ... }"`
+## Filling the gap
+ - `kubectl api-resources | grep replicaset` --> check out the details for resource configurations
+ - `kubectl expose deployment nginx --port=80 --target-port=8000` --> create a service based on a deployemnt on port 80, and connect to the containers on port 8000
+ - `kubectl run httpd --image=httpd:alpine --port=80 --expose` --> create a service based on a pod using `--expose` option to simplify the process
+ - recommend going with the `kubectl expose` command.
+If you need to specify a node port, generate a definition file using the same command and manually input the nodeport before creating the service.